Andrewstahl/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: We had a typo where we called the class "Toys" instead of "Toy"

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: In the toys_controller, the update function didn't return any JSON, which is why the front-end couldn't update the likes immediately

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: The route wasn't setup for the destroy function.
+I added that route to the "routes" file so it matched the "toys_controller" file